Its-OK-Wakamatsu-san/OMRON_CompoWay-F_protocol_on_Temperature_Controller_module/README.md

 OMRON CompoWay/F protocol, Sirial IF, Binary I/O comunication.
 Helps you operate Omron digital controllers from an external PC.

 ### Function
-This is use as library of Omron digital controllers, including these function.
+These functions are available as libraries for Omron Digital Controllers.
-1. assign serial IF communication.
+1. Allocate serial IF communication.
-2. typical CompoWay/F command & response.
+2. Typical CompoWay/F protocol command and response.
 3. Enable Manual Mode
 4. Read temperature
 5. Set output value

 ### Notes
-1. CompoWay/F bautrates: 38400bps
+1. CompoWay/F bautrates is 38400bps, not 9600bps.
 2. BCC(Block Check Character) is 8-bit value that is the result of an EXCLUSIVE OR sequentially performed between each character in a transmission.
+3. The EXCLUSIVE OR module was copied from rerated material(1) website.

 ### Hardware Environment
   1. Temperature Controller : OMRON E5AC-TCX4ASM-000 Digital Controller without RS-485 communication IF.